minghinshi/Revision-Tool/README.md

 ### Usage

 Run the tool.
 You will be asked to choose between a ['loose marking mode' and a 'strict marking mode'](#marking).
 After choosing, you should see a question pop up, and you will be allowed to type in an answer.
-When you are finished, press [Enter].
+When you are finished, press Enter.

 The revision tool will then display if you got the question correct, and if you're wrong, it will display the correct answer.
 The revision tool will then loop to the next question, until it is finished.
 However, if there are wrong answers, it will ask you the same question again (as some sort of correction).